RobTillaart/printHelpers/README.md

 #### Should

-- implement printHelpersMT.h (remaining)
+- implement printHelpersMT.h unit tests
+  - rewrite of current needed
 - improve readability of the code
   - em ==> exponentFactor?
-- extend unit tests

 #### Could